 The Minas de Ameca project encompasses a 320 sq. km claim package assembled in part through option agreements between the Company and Fury Explorations Ltd. now merged with Golden Predator Mines Inc. and Soltoro Ltd. together with the purchase from the Mexican Government of the El Magistral claim which includes an historic producing mine from which copper was extracted, with some gold credits, from chalcopyrite, bornite and oxide ores.
 The concessions that make up the project include the Magistral I claims, the El Magistral claims and the Quila claims.
-The LaSorpresa concession, which was previously form part of the project was relinquished during the quarter ending October 31, 2008.
+The LaSorpresa concession, which previously formed part of the project was relinquished during the quarter ended October 31, 2008.

-Management's Discussion and Analysis In respect of the three months ended July 31, 2009
+Management's Discussion and Analysis In respect of the six months ended October 31, 2009